 3. Maintenance – Tasks involved: Regular compliance checks, on-going maintenance and updates

 After the Production stage, the mobile app will enter the Maintenance stage where on-going maintenance and updates are required to ensure the quality of the app.
 Regular compliance checks will also be performed.

 ITSC will review the usage of the mobile apps and central services with the nominated business and technical contact persons through the coordination of their departmental Cybersecurity Coordinators (CSC).
 If the mobile app usage is low, owners of mobile apps could then decide if they need to decommission the apps to reduce maintenance cost.
-For high-risk mobile apps, compliance checks will be performed bi-yearly.
+For high-risk mobile apps, compliance checks will be performed every two years.
 All identified security vulnerabilities have to be resolved.

 4. Archive – Tasks involved: application decommission, backup and data removal

-When the mobile app is no longer needed, it is recommended to remove the app from online stores to reduce maintenance cost.
+When the mobile app is no longer needed, it is recommended to remove the app from online stores to avoid maintenance cost.
 App stores sometimes will enforce mobile apps to comply with new requirements, and force to put mobile apps offline if they fail to comply.

 To facilitate the use of mobile apps on campus, the University provides a fundamental set of IT infrastructure and protection for mobile apps.
 Compliance to the proper use of these services and procedures is important to ensure the mobile app can be deployed securely, effectively and conveniently.

 All mobile apps published under HKUST must follow the Mobile App Security and Privacy Guideline.
 Mobile apps need to pass a compliance check before publishing to online stores.
 The usage of the mobile apps will be regularly reviewed.
 Regular compliance checks are also required after the apps are published.
 All critical issues identified will need to be resolved.